NileshPujari01/ProductStore/README.md

 Automapper has been used for model mapping.

 pending part
-entity framework is not used properly.
-Need some refactoring on that part need to add support for SQL server, it would be single line change unit tests for services supporting scripts for MS SQL needs to be added. postgres one are already shared.
+need to add support for SQL server, it would be single line change supporting scripts for MS SQL needs to be added. postgres one are already shared.

 Additions
 in .net core service, you might see additional step between API and application layer communication. that can be removed but i wanted to add GRPC support so i kept for that now.